jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 This command let you pick one change from anywhere in the repository and will apply it on your local branch.
 It is handy if you're on a different branch for any reason but still need that specific change.
 Be aware that if you cherry-pick without pushing that change that this change is not persistent.
 It's committed to your local repository but not to the remote (it might be what you need in cases though).

+##3.
+References

+- A very good tutorial on youtube with the same materials is https://www.youtube.com/watch?v=FdZecVxzJbk
+- Also this link could be a very good lecture for this topic: https://davidzych.com/difference-between-git-reset-soft-mixed-and-hard/